lunatrifx/immigration_analysis/README.md

 **Future Enhancements for a Deeper Analysis:**

 * **Quantitative Media Analysis:** Integrate a dataset of media mentions, potentially by scraping news articles and using NLP to extract locations and then geocoding them.
 This would allow for a data-driven comparison.
-* **Time Series Analysis:** Analyze trends over time (e.g., month by month) on both the incident data and media data.
+* **Time Series Analysis:** Analyze trends over time (e.g., month by month) on both the reporting data and media data.
 * **More Sophisticated CUDA Analysis:** Implement geospatial binning to create a heatmap instead of just state-level counts, providing finer granularity.
 * **Interactive C++ UI:** Use Qt for a fully integrated desktop application with an interactive map, allowing zooming, panning, and filtering.